Jludvim/Carbs-Calculator/README.md

 ## Version History
 * 0.x
     * App still in development.
 Some functionalities are still to be added
+* 0.3
+    * Minor improvements to UI performed
 * 0.2
     * Storage added
     * Some functionalities have been improved